Margin Trading

 If you want to trade on margin, you can upgrade your cash account to a margin account at no extra cost.
 However, borrowing funds accrue interest which you need to pay.

 Generally, it is not necessary to trade on margin.
-Albeit, some products require you to upgrade to that account type:
+Although, some products require you to upgrade to that account type:

 - Futures